dimakiss/Download-from-YouTube/README.md

 * **processors** - this script uses parallel computation (multiprocessing) recommended 4/8 based on how strong your pc

+`Note: You can run the script without these variables the default setting is number_months=1 watch_times=5 processors = 8`

 The script needs to filter out all the non-music youtube videos, Which takes time.\
 Especially if you watch a lot of youtube content.